SPOClab-ca/word-class-flexibility/README.md

-# Word Class Flexibility (EMNLP 2020)
+# Word Class Flexibility

-Source code and data for paper: "*Word class flexibility: A deep contextualized approach*" under review at EMNLP 2020.
+This repository contains the source code and data for our EMNLP 2020 paper: "*Word class flexibility: A deep contextualized approach*" by Bai Li, Guillaume Thomas, Yang Xu, and Frank Rudzicz.

+**Abstract**: Word class flexibility refers to the phenomenon whereby a single word form is used across different grammatical categories.
+Extensive work in linguistic typology has sought to characterize word class flexibility across languages, but quantifying this phenomenon accurately and at scale has been fraught with difficulties.
+We propose a principled methodology to explore regularity in word class flexibility.
+Our method builds on recent work in contextualized word embeddings to quantify semantic shift between word classes (e.g., noun-to-verb, verb-to-noun), and we apply this method to 37 languages.
+We find that contextualized embeddings not only capture human judgment of  class variation within words in English, but also uncover shared tendencies in class flexibility across languages.
+Specifically, we find greater semantic variation when flexible lemmas are used in their dominant word class, supporting the view that word class flexibility is a directional process.
+Our work highlights the utility of deep contextualized models in linguistic typology.

 ## Reproducing results in the paper